 Can we simply turn up at Polmanter, or do we need to book?

-We really recommend booking in advance, and the peak summer months can be booked up to six months ahead.
+We really recommend booking in advance, and the peak summer months can be booked up to a year ahead.
 At quieter times of year, it’s still worth ringing ahead to see what’s available.
 Even in the busier months, it’s always worth a last-minute check, as we may have a few pitches left or have had a cancellation… Booking a pitch at Polmanter is really simple – have a look at our interactive map to see the pitches and their views, then simply complete the booking online, or phone/email us if you prefer.
 Our office is open 9am-6pm during April – October, with additional hours in the summer months, and 9am-5pm, Monday – Friday, during the winter.

 What’s our holiday contract with Polmanter?